 3. If you decide that a Special Major is appropriate, pick up the guidelines and forms from the Coordinator of Special Majors and select at least two faculty to act as the advisors of your Special Major.
 Your advisors should be from different disciplines within your proposed Special Major.
 The Coordinator of Special Majors will assist you in the selection of your advisors.

 4. In consultation with your faculty advisors, define your proposed Special Major program.
 Include the following: 1) the title of your proposed major; 2) subject matter; 3) logic and unity of your proposed program; 4) other justifications you feel appropriate; and 5) why standard University programs cannot be used to satisfy your needs.

 5. List the courses you wish to include in the Special Major, including a Writing Proficiency course and courses you have already completed.
 A Special Major must include at least 30 upper-division units.
 These units will be distributed among at least two disciplines.
 You must complete 30 units after your program is approved.
 These units need not be in the major.
 Units taken the semester the proposal is approved may be counted toward the 30.

 6. You may not use courses listed in your Special Major to satisfy General Education requirements.

 7. Your Special Major proposal must be accompanied by a signed statement from your advisors.
 This statement should include a brief evaluation of your proposal.

 8. Turn your Special Major proposal and copies of your academic transcripts in to the Office of Special Majors for evaluation by a faculty/student Special Major Review Committee.
 The proposal must be submitted before the deadline in order to be considered in that semester.
-See "The Academic Calendar" in the University Catalog or the Class Schedule for semester deadlines.
+See "The Academic Calendar" in the the University Catalog or the Class Schedule for semester deadlines.

 9. The Special Major Review Committee may invite students to discuss their proposal with the Committee.